animo/expo-digital-credentials-api/README.md

 ---

-An [Expo Module](https://docs.expo.dev/modules/overview/) and [Expo Config Plugin](https://docs.expo.dev/guides/config-plugins/) to automatically set up and configure [Digital Credentials API](https://digitalcredentials.dev) for Android in Expo apps.
+An [Expo Module](https://docs.expo.dev/modules/overview/) to automatically set up and configure [Digital Credentials API](https://digitalcredentials.dev) for Android in Expo apps.

 - Currently a default matcher implementation for matching credentials based on a request is bundled, which only supports _mdoc_, _dc+sd-jwt_, _openid4vp_ , _dcql_ and _unsigned requests_.
 In the future support for a custom matcher might be added.
 - During development when the activity is launched and the application is already running this results in render errors.
 In production these errors won't occur, but it does hinder the development experience.
 We're still looking for a solution.